Danube Schema Registry Architecture

 The flow:

-- Fetches schema definition from registry (cached locally)
+- Can fetch schema definition from registry (cached locally) if needed

 - Deserializes message using schema